bnewman32/Cisco-Lab/README.md

 <h2>Description</h2>
-Project consists of creataing a temporary Mockup of a startup work network.
+Project consists of creating a temporary Mockup of a startup work network.
 <br />